 3. Visit Sight Psalms (www.upperroom.org/sight_psalms) and spend time in visual meditation and prayer.

-2. Volunteer one hour or more each week with a local shelter, community food bank, tutoring program, nursing home or prison ministry.
+2. Volunteer one hour or more each week with a local shelter, community food bank, tutoring program, nursing home, or ministry in your church or community.

 1. Pray for others you see as you walk to and from classes or drive to and from work.